MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

 If you have a problem with high bias, you should get better features or a better classifier.

+Please note that Figure&nbsp;6 also gives you a feeling for how much new training data will help you with your problem.

 ## <a name="activations"></a> Aktivierungsfunktionen